 What drives these price patterns and some high price spikes?

 Good question!
 Usually, it’s linked directly to supply and demand.
 For example, in 2016 we saw prices spike due to the decommissioning of thermal generation plants that often supplied higher demand periods (we understand that lower spot prices meant these plants were no longer profitable).
 So, there was less power being generated overall, and specifically less generation that usually supports the times of peak demand.
 That contributed to a small number of much higher prices.
 Earlier this year (2018), we saw a brief price spike caused by a transmission constraint in the Hawkes Bay area.

-The great news is that whilst we’ve faced a handful of big price spikes over the past couple of years, Flicksters have collectively come out on top, saving an average $350 over the past 12 months (until April 2018) compared to what they would have paid with their previous retailer.
+The great news is that whilst we’ve faced a handful of big price spikes over the past couple of years, Flicksters have collectively come out on top, saving an average $350 annually (April 2018) compared to what they would have paid with their previous retailer.
 It really is a long-term game.
 If you can ride the highs and the lows of the spot market, we reckon you’ll be better off the long run.

 We’ve got a couple for you.
 The Flick app offers simple, real-time market price information, with push notifications that will alert you when the price gets high.
 During a price spike, we recommend turning off any unnecessary appliances or switches.
 Stay warm, keep lights on where you need them and be sensible about turning things off.

 Because price is determined by the levels of supply and demand in the market, responding to a high price by switching things off contributes to a reduction in demand, thereby improving the supply-demand situation.
 Equally, getting into the habit of using power at low-demand times of the day, like late evening or overnight, reduces the likelihood of a price spike.